namangupta23/Emojify/README.md

 #### Using word vectors to improve emoji lookups

-- In many emoji interfaces, you need to remember that ❤️ is the &quot;heart&quot; symbol rather than the &quot;love&quot; symbol.
+- In many emoji interfaces, we need to remember that ❤️ is the &quot;heart&quot; symbol rather than the &quot;love&quot; symbol.
-  - In other words, you&#39;ll have to remember to type &quot;heart&quot; to find the desired emoji, and typing &quot;love&quot; won&#39;t bring up that symbol.
+  - In other words, we&#39;ll have to remember to type &quot;heart&quot; to find the desired emoji, and typing &quot;love&quot; won&#39;t bring up that symbol.
 - We can make a more flexible emoji interface by using word vectors!
-- When using word vectors, you&#39;ll see that even if your training set explicitly relates only a few words to a particular emoji, your algorithm will be able to generalize and associate additional words in the test set to the same emoji.
+- When using word vectors, we&#39;ll see that even if our training set explicitly relates only a few words to a particular emoji, our algorithm will be able to generalize and associate additional words in the test set to the same emoji.
   - This works even if those additional words don&#39;t even appear in the training set.
-  - This allows you to build an accurate classifier mapping from sentences to emojis, even using a small training set.
+  - This allows us to build an accurate classifier mapping from sentences to emojis, even using a small training set.